 No, the scanner does not see you naked.
 Indeed, the millimeter waves go through your clothes, but they do not give a nude scan as output.
 What’s also good to know is that the scan is analysed by a computer and not by a security employee.

 The Security Scanner works with technology that uses millimetre waves.
 These waves are reflected by your skin and pass harmlessly through your clothes.
 The waves also reflect other materials, like plastic, metal, wood, iron, ceramics etc. That way, the scanner can easily detect suspicious objects.

 If you prefer not to go through the security scan, please talk to one of the security staff members.
 They will perform a thorough manual search instead.

-No, that’s not true right now.
-We are currently in the process of replacing the traditional X-ray machines in our security areas with innovative CT-scans.
-However, these are not yet available everywhere at Schiphol.
-In most cases, security will simply require you to take your laptop and bag of liquids out of your hand baggage, so please prepare by having them ready at the top of your bag.
+This is partially true.
+We are in the process of replacing the traditional X-ray machines in our security area with innovative CT-scans.
+However, they are not yet available everywhere at Schiphol.
+Security checks for flights to Schengen countries still use the regular X-ray machines, so you will still be required to take your laptop and bag of liquids out of your hand baggage.

 If you are flying to a destination outside the Schengen zone, you will come across the new CT scans and are allowed to leave your electronics and liquids in your bag.
 The new scans are located in Departures 2 and 3, and by the security area for transfer travellers.
 A security officer will always inform you if you are required to take these items out of your bag or not.